-Chloë Sevigny is the best-dressed person in the room.
+Chloe Sevigny is the best-dressed person in the room.
 Granted, it's 2:30 in the afternoon on a mild Thursday and the dark, wood-paneled lobby of the Bowery Hotel is empty, save for a man at his laptop and two tourists yapping near the front desk.
 Still, were the room teeming with downtown P.Y.T.s, as it likely will be later this evening, Sevigny's striped, cap-sleeve T-shirt tucked into faded, high-waisted denim shorts and white wedged sneakers would turn heads.
 It's surprising, then, that she feels off her game.

 "I'm a bit molasses," the actress admits while settling into a sagging, tapestried sofa.
-She thinks she caught something during a recent flight from Europe, where she was shooting the fall campaign for Miu Miu, because, well, that's what you do when you're Chloë Sevigny.
+She thinks she caught something during a recent flight from Europe, where she was shooting the fall campaign for Miu Miu, because, well, that's what you do when you're Chloe Sevigny.
 "How in-depth is this interview supposed to be?" she asks, narrowing her saucer-like eyes, and when she hears that it is, in fact, supposed to be quite thorough, they widen with alarm.
 "Oh

 Not that Sevigny is a stranger to being interviewed, talked about, or carefully monitored.
 She's been in the public eye for nearly 20 years, having carved out a singular niche for herself with a mix of daring film roles, a distinctive sense of style, and the ability to stay commercially visible without losing underground credibility.
-At 37 years old, she's still the downtown ingénue ne plus ultra, but today she's here, despite a wheezing cough, to talk about becoming transgender.
+At 37 years old, she's still the downtown ingenue ne plus ultra, but today she's here, despite a wheezing cough, to talk about becoming transgender.

 When news broke last summer that Sevigny would be taking on a role as a pre-operative transsexual hit man in the British series